 Differentiation is hard.
 Especially if one hasn’t seen it demonstrated in one’s family of origin.
 One of the benefits of a good enough marriage or any other deep partnership is that it provides a holding place in which differentiation can occur.
 In which each partner can “become more truly oneself.”

 Let’s say you really want to go out for sushi, and your husband really wants pizza.
-You could (1) go along with his wish.
-(2) insist he go along with yours (3) decide to go to separate restaurants.
+You could (1) go along with his wish, (2) insist he go along with yours, or (3) decide to go to separate restaurants.
 All pretty conventional approaches.

 None of them, though, are going to help you feel what it’s like to be more differentiated.